Creating Spanish Style Homes website and blog header decor

-Jeff Doubét showcases Spanish fireplace experts applying plaster to the details of a Spanish Revival fireplace mantel and hood design.
+Jeff Doubet showcases Spanish fireplace experts applying plaster details to a Spanish Revival fireplace mantel and hood design.
 Rare photos capture the professional techniques and processes that go into building a high-end fireplace to completion.
-Jeff takes you into a high-end Spanish style home renovation in beautiful Santa Barbara, California.

-Scroll a wide range of images as the plaster Artisans work different areas of the fireplace step by step.
-This blog post highlights the nuanced artistry required in bringing a new Spanish fireplace design to life.
+Scroll to see a wide range of step by step images of the plastering Artisans as they work different areas of the fireplace.
+I want to highlight the nuanced artistry that is required in bringing a new Spanish fireplace design to life.

 Tip # 1: The fireplace design needs to be in proportion with the room, itself.
 Note how this living room has a very tall ceiling with wood beams.
 The room easily accommodate the custom designed fireplace hearth, mantel and hood this Artisan is now plastering.